NetCIL Client User Guide

 Multiple Services

 Often during interaction with a consumer, more than one service will be provided or work will be performed under more than one grant.
 The most accurate way to record such activity is to write multiple case notes – there is no limit to the number of notes that can be recorded.
 By writing multiple notes, the amount of effort expended for the provision of each service will be accurately recorded.
-All reporting in the NetCIL Client system is based upon the number of hours recorded by service or grant.

 The notes field is a free-form area where you can record any comments regarding your interaction with an individual.